 This is a typical karst spring with enormous differences between lowest and highest production.
 The reason is the short stay of the water underground, so weather events will change the spring production in hours or days.
 After heavy rains the water becomes murky and brown, when cave sediments from the connected cave system are mobilized by the fast flowing cave river.

 The spring with the drinkable water and the impressive colour is a popular tourist spot.
 The water produces a humid microclimate allowing the growth of oak trees and flowers around the spring.
 It is also the primary source of water for the river Bistrice, which is only 25 km long and ends in the Ionian Sea south of Sarandë.
 The catchment area of the spring is the Mali i Gjerë karst massif, located in south Albania on the border to Greece.
 The geologic unit has an area of 440 km², most of which are on the Albanian side of the border.
 It is bordered by the Drinos river basin on the east and the Bistrica river basin on the west.
-And while karst water generally is very fragile concerning pollution, the catchment area of Syri i kaltër is very sparsely populate and thus the water is unpolluted.
+And while karst water generally is very fragile concerning pollution, the catchment area of Syri i kaltër is very sparsely populated and thus the water is unpolluted.

-Another legend tells about the visit of some Italian representatives to Saranda in October 2002, to talk about exploiting the underground water.
+A legend tells about the visit of some Italian representatives to Saranda in October 2002, to talk about exploiting the underground water.
 All of a sudden, the spring was seized by an agony of death, it dried up and turned white resembling a blind eye.
 It was a warning to protect the blue eye from overexploitation.